Limburg Staurotheke

-The Limburg Staurotheke (from Greek, stauros “cross” and theke “container”) is an example of a Byzantine reliquary, one of the best surviving examples of Byzantine enamel, in the cloisonné technique.
+The Limburg Staurotheke (from Greek σταυρός stauros, "cross" and θήκη theke "container") is an example of a Byzantine reliquary, one of the best surviving examples of Byzantine enamel, in the cloisonné technique.
 It was made sometime in the mid to late 10th century in Constantinople.
 The box measures 48 cm by 38 cm and has a depth of 6 cm.
 This reliquary design was common in Byzantium beginning in the 9th century.
 It was probably brought to Germany as loot from the Fourth Crusade, and is now in the diocesan museum of Limburg an der Lahn in Hesse, Germany.

 The Limburg Staurotheke consists of two parts that were made at separate times.
 The removable, double-armed cross was made first and holds seven fragments of the True Cross in the middle of the cross where its main set of arms meets.
 The cross is made out of sycamore wood and is entirely covered in gilded silver and embellished with gemstones and pearls.
 Inscribed on the back of the cross is the following verse:

 The two emperors mentioned in the inscription are Constantine VII Porphyrogennetos and Romanos II, his son.
 They ruled jointly from 945 to 959, meaning that the cross would have been constructed during their rule.

 The box and its sliding, removable lid were made second and is designed to hold the cross reliquary in the center of the box.
 Surrounding the cross are ten enamel panels that depict angels wearing court outfits.
 Next to the angels are 10 more panels that each depict a pair of either cherubim or seraphim.
 The panels depicting the cherubim and seraphim are the containers that hold ten relics and each compartment has an inscription that identifies the relic housed inside.
 Six relics are Passion relics and are ascribed to Christ, three to the Virgin Mary, and one to John the Baptist.
 The relics in the compartments of the theke are: